-A few weeks ago, I wrote a blog post about blogging like an artist.
+A couple months ago, I wrote a blog post about blogging like an artist.

 But what does that mean?
 When you think about it, what does “art” mean?

 Is it that inner fire, the creative spark, the connection between seemingly unrelated dots, the unapologetic expression of one’s personality, the moment of real human empathy and connection?

 What does art even have to do with blogging?

 I’d say that art is everything around us.
 Art and life are so, so close to one another that at times they even touch.

 And I believe that a blogger could aspire to the kind of sensibility required to be an artist.

 After all, this site is called The Art of Blogging for a reason, right?

 Okay, so let’s just get this out of the way.